Skip to content

 The November birthstone topaz can also be incredibly affordable, depending on the colour and whether the stone is in its natural state.
 Both natural blue and red topaz are rare, so they tend to be a bit pricy and may be hard to find.
 However, dyed blue topaz, clear topaz, and other colours aren’t as challenging to locate.
 This can bring the price down dramatically.

-As far as supporting metals, topaz and citrine jewelry can commonly be found in gold, white gold, and silver.
+As far as supporting metals are concerned, topaz and citrine jewelry can commonly be found in gold, white gold, and silver.
 In some cases, rose gold or platinum might be used, though not as often as the other metal options.

 Several gemstones can have the yellow colouring traditionally associated with citrine and yellow topaz.
 Smoky and colourless quartz can be treated to create vibrant, sunny hues, such as the bright lemon quartz, making them suitable alternatives.